lyledean1/cyclang/README.md

 ## WebAssembly (WASM)

-To run the WASM example that compares the cyclang output (and an optimised version of the IR) against JS use the following command:
+To run the WASM example that compares Cyclang output (and an optimised version of the IR) against JS use the following command:
 ```
 make fib-wasm
 ```